Knowledge Hub

 When might you have a shareholder agreement?

 Whilst one can be put in place at any time and there is no legal requirement to compel a business to have one, it’s strongly advised that a shareholder agreement is drawn up as soon as possible in the early stages of the formation of a company.
-A new agreement is also crucial when:
+A new agreement is also strongly advised when:

 • The company’s business model changes